wormhole-foundation/example-ntt-token/README.md

 ## Usage

+### Hub and Spoke Model

-1. Deploy `HubToken` on the main chain for the Hub and Spoke model.
+1. Deploy `HubToken` on the main chain (Hub chain).
-2. Deploy `PeerToken` on spoke chains for the Hub and Spoke model, or on all chains for the Burn and Mint model.
+2. Deploy `PeerToken` on each spoke chain.
-3. Configure the minter address in `PeerToken` to control minting permissions.
+3. Configure the minter address in each `PeerToken` to control minting permissions.

+### Burn and Mint Model

+1. Deploy `PeerToken` contracts on all participating chains.
+2. Configure the minter address in each `PeerToken` to control minting permissions.

 ## Deployment